cgwhouse/widen-bot/README.md

 WidenBot is your private music bot for Discord.

-**Disclaimers:**

-- **This project is not intended to be a plug-and-play music bot that can be added to a Discord server in a couple of clicks.
-It requires a bit of manual setup, and hosting is up to you.**
-- **A single instance of WidenBot cannot serve more than one Discord server simultaneously.**
-- **Due to the nature of what a music bot is trying to accomplish, it can be prone to occasional breakage.**
+**Disclaimer: Due to the nature of what a music bot is trying to accomplish, it can be prone to occasional breakage.**

 A WidenBot instance consists of three components: